programworks11/CurrencyConverter/README.md

 ### Behind the scenes

 1) Consumes api.fixer.io services
-2) Populates the currency list based on the api [EUR, CAD, USD] - refer master for all currencies
+2) Populates the currency list based on the api [EUR, CAD, USD]
 3) Calculates the exchange rate based on the api with EUR as base

 ### Technology stack